Indian forts and Palaces

 Amber Fort Jaipur (Indian forts and Palaces)

-Amer Fort is also pronounced in Amber Fort is located 11 km from the city of Jaipur.
+AMER Fort is also famous in Amber Fort is located 11 km from the city of Jaipur.
 This fort is the first tourist attraction of the city of Jaipur and is located on top of a hill.
-The city of Amer was originally built by Meenas, but later ruled by Raja Man Singh.
-Amer Fort is located 11 km from Jaipur and its biggest attraction in the city.
+The city of AMER was originally built through MEENAS family, but later Raja Man Singh came in power.
+AMER Fort is located 11 km from Jaipur and its biggest attraction in the city.
 Every year many tourists including foreigners come to Rajasthan especially to visit this place.
 The architecture, the beauty and the surroundings of this place are absolutely incredible.
 This fort really shows the rich culture of our country and especially the state of Rajasthan.
 If you are going to visit this place, make sure you have the time of 3-4 hours to spend here, otherwise you won’t have much fun.

 City Palace Jaipur (Indian forts and Palaces)

 This is a beautiful palace in Rajasthan state in Jaipur.
 The City Palace is famous for the its large collection of amazing design of the palace.
 A view of the GOVIND temple that lies is no doubt a great experience for visitors.
 This palace of pink city welcome’s tourists with the charm of the art gallery.
 These are clothes, jewelry, weapons, antiques and many other things that represent the lifestyle of Rajput Maharajas.